 Here, she tells us why there’s still so much more to learn about these incredible ecosystems – and why she’s hopeful for the future of corals.

-Four years into her research project on the coral reefs of the Chagos Archipelago in the heart of the British Indian Ocean Territory, Catherine has lost none of her sense of wonder about working on these extraordinary habitats.
+Four years into her research project on the coral reefs of the Chagos Archipelago, Catherine has lost none of her sense of wonder about working on these extraordinary habitats.
 “It’s a real privilege to have been able to study and see a reef habitat with such minimal human impacts,” she says.
 “We’re looking at the conservation value of coral reefs for the wider marine habitat in the Chagos Archipelago, how well connected these reefs are with others, and new ways of assessing the number of invertebrate species living on the reef by testing water samples for traces of their DNA.”

 Understanding coral bleaching